The Umbrella Academy (TV series): Plot summary

 The second season sees the siblings scattered in Dallas at different times in the early 1960s (as a result of the events of the first season), establishing lives for themselves.
 Five arrives there on November 25, 1963, minutes before a nuclear doomsday that is linked to JFK not being assassinated, but with the help of Hazel manages to travel back ten days.
 Five is hunted by a trio of Swedish assassins but finds his siblings, who have all made new lives, and attempts to reunite them in order to stop this new apocalypse.

 In the third season, the siblings realize their actions in the past created a new timeline and returning to 2019 is vastly different where they have been replaced by another Hargreeves superhero group adopted by Reginald, dubbed "The Sparrow Academy".
 They also have to find a way to stop a kugelblitz from consuming and destroying the universe created as a result of the grandfather paradox the siblings caused through their time-travel.
 They successfully reset the universe, while losing their powers in the process, and go their separate ways.

 In the final season, the siblings reconnect with the goal of stopping the "Cleanse".
 They also regain their powers in the process, and some have augmented or completely different powers.
 At the end they eventually realize that the only way to save the timeline is to erase themselves from the universe.
-They come to terms with this fact and let the Cleanse reset the timeline back to normal, removing all traces of the Umbrella Academy's existence.
+They come to terms with this fact and let the Cleanse happen, resetting all timelines back to a single – normal – timeline, removing all traces of the Umbrella Academy's existence.